GÜNTHER JANßEN HANDELS GMBH DATA PROTECTION NOTICE

 What is personal data?

-Will I remain anonymous when using heristo web pages?
+Will I remain anonymous when using the Günther Janßen web pages?

 Yes.
-You will remain anonymous when using heristo web pages, as long as you do not voluntarily provide us with your personal data.
+You will remain anonymous when using this web page, as long as you do not voluntarily provide us with your personal

+data.
 The only exception to this principle is the temporary automatic establishment and storage of your IP number.
-You can learn more
+You

 Are personal data collected and processed automatically?

 Yes.
-During each of your visits on our web pages we automatically collect information on which IP number is assigned to your computer,
+During your visit on our web page we automatically collect information on which IP number is assigned to your

-which browser and operating system you use and which web pages you viewed.
+computer, which browser and operating system you use.
 These data are stored in so-called log files on the Web server.

 Under which conditions are personal data otherwise collected, processed or used?